See below for information on the following appeals.

 - Student demonstrating total self–sufficiency

-Also see the Dependency Status Appeal form, available on the Forms page, if you have circumstances that may meet dependency status appeal criteria.
+Also see the Dependency Status Appeal form, which may be downloaded from our website's Forms page.
 If you believe you qualify for a dependency override, please follow these instructions:

 Students with Parent Information: